gurgeous/simhilarity/README.md

 ## Limitations

 * Matching is O(n^2), since simhilarity calculates scores for every pair.
-This won't scale very well if needle and haystack are both large.
 For large datasets you should probably use [simhash](http://matpalm.com/resemblance/simhash/) instead of this gem.
 * Actually, simhilarity doesn't examine every pair.
 It only looks at pairs that overlap by three or more ngrams.
 This speeds things up, but can trip you up with edge cases that overlap poorly!